- Department of English

 The M.A. program admits 25 students each year from around the world.
 Unlike many other master's programs in English, the McGill M.A. culminates in a major piece of independent research, either a thesis or research paper, which is carried out under the supervision of a faculty member.
 Approximately half of McGill M.A. graduates go on to Ph.D. programs either at McGill or elsewhere.
 Other graduates have found employment with foundations, university development offices, publishing houses, consulting firms, and CEGEPs.

-The Ph.D. program admits approximately six students each year from around the world.
+The Ph.D. program admits approximately five students each year from around the world.
 Doctoral students specialize in a broad range of fields within English studies.

 All students who apply are considered for financial support, normally in the form of a scholarship that can be supplemented by Teaching or Research Assistantships.